8.4.2 Multiculti in Steel

 |Do it with hypereutectoid steel and you get cementite needles; look up the science module for details.
 Here is a picture of Widmannstätten ferrite in hypoeutectoid steel as is comes out of a bloomery:|

-"equilibrium"), is no longer of much use.
-The more interesting
+(now called "equilibrium"), is no longer of much use.
+The more interesting iron-carbon

 What we would need now is a new kind of map that tells us where we will end up if we the go down the fast, the slow, or the meandering road while cooling our steel.